TGA-Stock/NewBlack/Task2_converted.md

 This document describes how you you can migrate your product information into EVA.
 All product migration can be done using JSON format.
 For further context and information concerning the use of EVA, please refer to our User Manual.

 **Covered in this document**
-1. Product Setup and Management
+1. Product setup
-- Product Migration
+- Product migration
-- Single Product Upload
+- Single product upload
-- Product Types
+- Product types
-- Product Hierarchy
+- Product hierarchy
-- Editing Products
+- Editing products
-- Deleting Products
+- Deleting products
 - Barcodes

-2. Product Content
+2. Product content and properties
-- Product Content
+- Content
   - Images
   - Languages
-  - Native Content Options
+  - Native content options
-  - USP Text and USP Blobs
+  - USP text and USP blobs
 - Properties
-  - Creating Product Properties
+  - Creating product properties
-  - Display Values for Customer Properties
+  - Display values for customer properties
+  - Product property categories
-  - Product Property Categories
+  - Product property types
-  - Defining Values in ImportProducts
+  - Defining values in ImportProducts
-  - Creating Product Properties in ImportProducts
+  - Creating product properties in ImportProducts
-  - Copying Properties to Parents
+  - Copying properties to parents
-  - Including Content of Children to Parents/Siblings
+  - Including content of children to parents/siblings

 3. Error Handling
-- Failure Responses
+- Failure responses
-  - Partial Failure
+  - Partial failure
-  - Unknown Tax Code
+  - Unknown tax code
-  - Validation Failure
+  - Validation failure

-4. Additional Services
-- Additional Services

 ## Single product upload